-It is generally considered that a property with in excess of one hundred years unexpired lease term is worth roughly the same as a freehold.
-Where an additional ninety years added to any lease with more than 30 years left, the premises will be equivalent in value to a freehold for many years ahead.
+It is conventional wisdom that a property with in excess of one hundred years remaining is worth approximately the same as a freehold.
+Where an additional ninety years added to all but the shortest lease, the residence will be equivalent in value to a freehold for many years in the future.

 | Lender | Requirement |